david-cortes/cmfrec/README.md

  L = sum_sq(X - (A+UC)(B+ID)' - Ubias_{u} - Ibias_{i}) + regl.
  ```

 This second formulation usually takes longer to fit (requires more iterations), and is more recommended if the side information about users and items is mostly binary columns, and for cold-start recommendations.
-To use this alternative formulation, pass `offsets_model=False` to the CMF constructor.
+To use this alternative formulation, pass `offsets_model=True` to the CMF constructor.

 For a web-scale implementation (without in-memory data) of the first algorithm see the implementation in Vowpal Wabbit:
 [https://github.com/JohnLangford/vowpal_wabbit/wiki/Matrix-factorization-example](https://github.com/JohnLangford/vowpal_wabbit/wiki/Matrix-factorization-example)